bgd-labs/aave-address-book/README.md

 ### Generate files

 The library is generated based on the config file located in `scripts/config.ts`.
-You can regenerate the files by running `yarn generate`.
+You can regenerate the files by running `yarn start`.

 ### Dependencies